gcr-solutions/recommender-system-solution/docs/prerequisite/tools/eksctl/README.en.md

 ---
 title: Install eksctl
-weight: 21
+weight: 1
 ---

+eksctl is a command line tool for working with EKS clusters that automates many individual tasks.
 For this workshop you will use a [eksctl](https://eksctl.io/introduction/#installation).
 Once you install eksctl, you will be ready to get started.

 At the terminal command prompt, enter the following two commands: